resheku/my-awesome/README.md

 - [Fizzadar/pyinfra](https://github.com/Fizzadar/pyinfra) - pyinfra automates infrastructure super fast at massive scale.
 It can be used for ad-hoc command execution, service deployment, configuration management and more.
 - [GrahamDumpleton/wrapt](https://github.com/GrahamDumpleton/wrapt) - A Python module for decorators, wrappers and monkey patching.
 - [HypothesisWorks/hypothesis](https://github.com/HypothesisWorks/hypothesis) - Hypothesis is a powerful, flexible, and easy to use library for property-based testing.
-- [Instagram/MonkeyType](https://github.com/Instagram/MonkeyType) - A system for Python that generates static type annotations by collecting runtime types
+- [Instagram/MonkeyType](https://github.com/Instagram/MonkeyType) - A Python library that generates static type annotations by collecting runtime types
 - [J535D165/recordlinkage](https://github.com/J535D165/recordlinkage) - A toolkit for record linkage and duplicate detection in Python
 - [JohnMcCambridge/flenser](https://github.com/JohnMcCambridge/flenser) - Flenser is a simple, minimal, automated exploratory data analysis tool.
 - [Koed00/django-q](https://github.com/Koed00/django-q) - A multiprocessing distributed task queue for Django